synopsys-sig/srm-k8s/admin/migrate/README.md

 Back up your Code Dx system now so that you can restore its state should something go wrong with your data migration.

->Note: Data migration for external components, like an external database or workflow storage, is unnecessary because they will be upgraded during your SRM deployment.
-Contact Synopsys if you would like guidance on how to avoid in-place upgrades for external components.
+>Note: Data migration for external workflow storage is unsupported because it will be reused with your SRM deployment.
+Contact Synopsys if you would like guidance on how to avoid reuse for external workflow storage.

 ## Clone this GitHub Repository